gbmhunter/blog/content/electronics/electromagnetic-compatibility-emc/_index.md

 The [TekBox EMCview software](https://www.tekbox.com/product/emcview-pc-software-emc-compliance-testing/) can control the spectrum analyzer to do multiple sweeps across the frequency range, collate the data, and display the results with comparison/thresholds for the popular EMC standards.
 It currently supports a range of spectrum analysers from Rigol, Siglent, R&S and others[^bib-tekbox-emcview].

 {{% img src="tekbox-emcview-screenshot.png" width="700" caption="Screenshot of the Texbox EMCview software[^bib-tekbox-emcview].
 Image © 2021, Texbox." %}}

+### LISNs

+A _line-impedance stabilization network_ is a vital piece of equipment when performing EMC tests.

+Below is an image of a TexBox TBL5016-1 50uH/50R LISN that is designed to work with DC or AC up to 250V (and therefore can be used to perform a FCC conducted emissions test):

+{{% img src="tekbox-50uh-lisn-tbl5016-1-photo.png" width="500px" caption="A photo of the TekBox TBL5016-1 50uH/50R LISN." %}}

+The internal schematic of this LISN is shown below:

+{{% img src="tekbox-50uh-lisn-tbl5016-1-schematic.png" width="700px" caption="The internal schematic of the TekBox LISN shown above." %}}

+**Why are some LISNs 50uH and others 5uH?**

+A LISN inductance of 50 µH represents the inductance of power distribution wiring running for approximately 50m, which is a good approximation for most mains powered devices.
+Automobile standards usually specify a LISN inductance of 5uH because this more closely represents the inductance in the power wires in a car[^bib-analog-ic-tips-emi-comparison].

 ### Attenuators